-Business incorporations in 2020 in Pendle were spatially distributed, but there were a large number in Nelson.
+Business incorporations in the first 6 months of 2020 in Pendle were spatially distributed, but there were a large number in Nelson.

-Pendle experienced a large increase in business incorporations at a greater rate than the national trend in 2020 compared to the previous year.
+Pendle experienced a large increase in business incorporations at a greater rate than the national trend in the first half of 2020 compared to the previous year.

 Within the borough of Pendle the town of Nelson has been a hotspot of business incorporation activity.
-Business incorporations in the town of Nelson increased by 95% over 2020 compared to the same period in 2019.
+Business incorporations in the town of Nelson increased by 85% in Jan-Jun 2020 compared to the same period in 2019.